-3.2 Investment committee
+2.2 Investment committee

-The Company established an investment committee with effect from 7 February 2014.
-The investment committee's membership comprises Clive Spears, Trevor Hunt and Paul de Gruchy and is chaired by Clive Spears.
+The investment committee's membership comprises Clive Spears, Paul de Gruchy and Julia Chapman and is chaired by Clive Spears.
 The investment committee operates within defined terms of reference, a copy of which is available on request from the Company secretary.
 The investment committee meets as often as the Board considers necessary.
 The investment committee's main functions include, inter alia, considering and approving (or not, as the case may be) investment recommendations made by the Investment Adviser, and overseeing and effecting the making of investments by the Company.

-3.3 Management engagement committee
+2.3 Management engagement committee

-The Company established a management engagement committee with effect from 7 February 2014.
 The management engagement committee's membership comprises all of the members of the Board and is chaired by Clive Spears.
 The management engagement committee operates within defined terms of reference, a copy of which is available on request from the Company secretary.
 The management engagement committee meets at least once a year and as often as the Board considers necessary.
 The management engagement committee's main function is to review and make recommendations on any proposed amendment to the Investment Advisory Agreement and keep under review the performance of third party advisers and service providers to the Company, in particular, the Investment Adviser in its role as investment adviser to the Company.

-3.4 Remuneration and nomination committee
+2.4 Remuneration and nomination committee

-The Company established a nomination committee with effect from 7 February 2014.
-The nomination committee was renamed the "remuneration and nomination committee" with effect from 13 January 2015.
 The remuneration and nomination committee's membership comprises Ian Reeves, David Pirouet and Clive Spears and is chaired by Ian Reeves.
-The remuneration and nomination committee operates within defined terms of reference, a copy of which is available on request from the Company secretary.
+The remuneration and nomination committee operates within defined terms of reference, a copy of which is available on request from the company secretary.
 The remuneration and nomination committee meets as often as the Board considers necessary.
 The remuneration and nomination committee's main functions include, inter alia: (i) identifying individuals qualified to become Board members and selecting director nominees for election at general meetings of the Shareholders or for appointment to fill vacancies; (ii) determining director nominees for each committee of the Board; and (iii) considering the appropriate composition of the Board and its committees.